 We want to abolish the system of capitalism that places wealth and power in the hands of a few, and replace it with workers self-management and socialism.
-We do not mean the lie called 'socialism' practised in Russia, China, and other police states - the system in those countries was/is no more than another form of capitalism.
+We do not mean the lie called 'socialism' practised in Russia, China, and other police states - the system in those countries was/is no more than another form of capitalism - state capitalism.

 We stand for a new society where there will be no bosses or bureaucrats.
-A society that will be run in a truly democratic way by working people, through councils in the workplaces and communities.
+A society that will be run in a truly democratic way by working people, through federations of community and workplace committees.
 We want to abolish authoritarian relationships and replace them with control from the bottom up - not the top down.

 All the industries, all the means of production and distribution will be commonly owned, and placed under the management of those working in them.
-Production will be co-ordinated, organised and planned by the federation of elected and recallable workplace committees, not for profit but to meet our needs.
+Production will be co-ordinated, organised and planned by the federation of elected and recallable workplace and community committees, not for profit but to meet our needs.
 The guiding principle will be "from each according to ability, to each according to need".

-We are opposed to all coercive authority, we believe that the only limit on the freedom of the individual is that their freedom does not encroach on the freedom of others.
+We are opposed to all coercive authority; we believe that the only limit on the freedom of the individual is that their freedom does not interfere with the freedom of others.